thiennguyen93/fsc-utilities/content/docs/help/about.md

 ---
 title: "About"
 description: "A brief introduction about the author."
-lead: ""A brief introduction about the author and his work."
+lead: "A brief introduction about the author and his work."
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false